-- Tap OK if you see a dialog
+- Tap OK if you see a dialog box appear

 The answer to “why are the fees so high” is somewhat technical and may require some understanding about how the bitcoin network works.
 Fees on your transaction are a function of two things: